BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Decay During BBN

 where $\omega = E_\nu/m_4$ and $n$ is the number of $\nu_e$ produced in the decay mode.
 For the $\nu_4\to \nu_a\nu_a \bar\nu_a$ decay channel, $n=2$.
 For the other channels $n=1$.
 For weak-boson mediated decay modes in Eq.~\eqref{eq:LeptonicDecayCoeff}, the $g_i$ functions take a universal form,

 The temperature upper limit $T_{\rm max}$ of the integral of Eq.~\eqref{eq:NuPSD} is

 It is set by $\Gamma_a = H$ where $\Gamma_a$ is the reaction rate of an active neutrino with energy $E_\nu=xT$.
-This upper limit ensures that the neutrinos produced from $\nu_4$ decay will free stream, except for occasionally striking on the remaining nucleon in the universe to trigger the $pn$ conversion.
+By imposing this upper limit, our analysis only consider the fraction of active neutrinos produced from $\nu_4$ decay that will free stream in the universe, except for occasionally striking on the remaining nucleon in the universe to trigger the $pn$ conversion.
+If the heavy neutrino is sufficiently heavy and long lived, it can produce more energetic active neutrinos which are not decoupled from the thermal plasma.
+The corresponding dynamics is complex and need to be understood numerically~\cite{Ruchayskiy:2012si,Sabti:2020yrt,Boyarsky:2020dzc,Boyarsky:2021yoh}.
+In order to proceed with our semi-analytic discussion, we neglect the very energetic neutrino which leads to a more conservative (weaker) constraint.
+In practice, we find the neutrino injection effect only stands out for heavy neutrino below $\sim 100$ MeV.
+In the same mass region, the constraint on smaller mixings is overshadowed by a complementary effect from temporary matter domination discussed in section~\ref{subsec: Temporary matter domination}.
+See Fig.~\ref{fig:MainPlotE2} and discussions therein.

 The heavy neutrino considered in this work experiences no CP violation in its tree-level production and decay.
 As a result, the resulting neutrino and anti-neutrino distributions are identical